 You need the right building blocks and get a solid foundation.
 Compare it with a house.
 If the foundation of a house is all mud and water and you build up a beautiful house on it, it will eventually collapse.

 When you first start out it is utterly important you focus on the right posture, mainly with the core exercises.
 Hollow body position is a basic gymnastic exercise where they train to activate the intrinsic abdominal muscles to stabilise the spine.
-This is the way you DON’T get an injured lower back.
+This is the way you decrease chances of a back injury.

-When lying on your back on the ground or on a mat, focus on pushing your lower back down to the ground so that it flattens with the floor (pulling your belly button inwards).
-This is a little movement and there is not much strength required, but coordination instead.
+When lying on your back on the ground or on a mat, focus on pushing your lower back down to the ground so that it flattens with the floor (pulling your belly inwards).
+This is only a small movement and there is not much strength required, but coordination instead.
 A proper activation of the right muscle group.

 Once you master this one you can lift your hands above your head and straighten them all the way like a handstand.
 This way you will experience even more resistance in your core.
 Try to hold this one for 20 seconds.